gabrielmfelix/Restricted-Null-Model/README.md

 ## Acknowledgements

 We thank all colleagues who, together with us, wrote the papers used to lay the ground for this synthesis.
 Special thanks go to Renata Muylaert, Pavel Dodonov, Alexandre Palaoro, Danilo Muniz, and the StackOverflow community, who helped us improve our scripts and coding skills in general.
-Last, but no least, we thank Carsten Dormann for incorporating many of our codes into the package bipartite for R.
+Last, but no least, we thank Carsten Dormann for incorporating many of our codes into the [package bipartite for R](https://cran.r-project.org/web/packages/bipartite/index.html).
+This study was developed as the master’s project of G.M.F.
+We thank our institutions and colleagues, who helped us in different ways during this project.
+Adriano Paglia, Cang Hui, Carsten Dormann, Elisabeth Kalko, Erika Braga, Judith Bronstein, Leonardo Rê-Jorge, Paulo Guimarães Jr., Pedro Jordano, Nico Blüthgen, Thomas Lewinsohn, and Tiago Quental helped us with exciting discussions about species interactions, complex networks, and assembly rules.
+Mario Almeida-Neto made a thorough review of our manuscript, making valuable comments and suggestions that substantially improved the final version.
+Thomas Lewinsohn discussed archetypical network topologies with us, thus contributing considerably to solve conceptual and methodological issues.
+The editors and anonymous reviewers made insightful and constructive comments, which helped us see many points from a different perspective.
+The Graduate School in Ecology of the Federal University of Minas Gerais, Brazil (ECMVS), granted scholarships to G.M.F. and R.B.P.P.
+M.A.R.M. was funded by the Alexander von Humboldt Foundation (AvH: 3.4-8151/15037 and 3.2-BRA/1134644), Minas Gerais Research Foundation (FAPEMIG: PPM-00324-15), Research Dean of the Federal University of Minas Gerais (UFMG-PRPq: 02/2014), Brazilian Council for Scientific and Technological Development (CNPq: 472372/2013-0, 302700/2016-1, and 304498/2019-0), Research Program of the Biodiversity of the Atlantic Forest (PPBio-MA/CNPq: 457458/2012-7), Research Dean of the University of São Paulo (PRP-USP: 18.1.660.41.7), and São Paulo Research Foundation (FAPESP: 2018/20695-7).
+This is publication no. XXX of the Mitrani Department of Desert Ecology.

 ## Source studies

-If you want to understand the background of those new functions before using them, read the following studies.
-The first three paved the ground for the analysis of compound topologies developed later by our lab.
+If you want to understand the background of those new functions before using them, read the following studies (in chronological order).
+The first three paved the way for the analysis of compound topologies developed later by our lab.

 1. Lewinsohn, T. M., P. Inácio Prado, P. Jordano, J. Bascompte, and J. M. Olesen.
 2006.
 Structure in plant-animal interaction assemblages.
 Oikos 113: 174–184.
 Available at: http://doi.wiley.com/10.1111/j.0030-1299.2006.14583.x.